IBM/trusted-service-identity/docs/spire-multi-cluster.md

 time="2021-08-19T16:48:43Z" level=error msg="Agent crashed" error="failed to get SVID: error getting attestation response from SPIRE server: rpc error: code = Internal desc = failed to attest: aws-iid: IID has already been used to attest an agent"
 ```
 Delete the agent object under "Agents"-->"Agent List" using Tornjak UI.
-This should reset the record and allow agent to re-register.
+This should remove the SPIRE record and allow the agent to re-register.

 Restart the agents.